Explore this example of an argument map for climate change solutions.

 - Steps to create the discussion to map your topic

-Why map a class topic with Kialo Edu?
+Why map a learning topic with Kialo Edu?

 - Kialo Edu’s structure allows you to break down a topic into different branches, which helps students visualize it in a structured way.